 You also need to be sure you get back to the tender boats in the port in time to be back on board your ship for a prompt departure.

 From the port, you can take a cable car, ride a mule, or walk up the 588 steps to reach Fira (also known as Thira), the capital of Santorini.

 The cable car is the fastest and most convenient option, as it takes only a few minutes to reach the top.
 However, cable car lines can be extremely long during the peak holiday season.
 You may have to wait over an hour to get on, so be patient, but it is the smoothest and quickest way to get to Fira from the port.

-Riding a mule is a traditional and unique experience, but it can also be uncomfortable.
+Riding a mule is a traditional and unique experience but can also be uncomfortable.
 We feel that the animals are not always well-treated.
-Walking up the steps is a great workout but can also be exhausting, especially in the heat.
+Walking up the steps is a great workout but can be exhausting, especially in the heat.
 And the path can also be slippery due to the cobblestones and mule excrement.
-We really do not recommend this option.
+We do not recommend this option.

 If you don’t want to deal with the crowds and the hassle of waiting for a cable car, you can start your day by speed boat to Oia.
 Oia is located on the northern tip of Santorini.
 This is our favorite way to see the island when arriving on a cruise ship tender boat in the port: start at the port with a boat ride to reach Oia, then take a local bus to Fira in the afternoon, and finally use the cable car to get back down to the port to your tender boat.

 How to use the water taxi or boat from the port to Oia

 Several tour companies offer rides from the port to Oia, but you can also hire a private boat to tour the whole island.